nickdotht/ft_select/README.md

 ## Acknowledgment

-Thanks to my peers at 42 @cgerbaud and @gguiulfo who helped me go faster on this project and gave me some great tips.
+Thanks to my peers at 42 Christoph Gerbaud (@cgerbaud) and Giacomo Guiulfo (@gguiulfo) who helped me go faster on this project and gave me some great tips.

 Enjoy!